andalenavals/basic_tools/README.md

 ## basic_tools

 Miscelaneous set of basic tools, useful in data analysis, focused in cosmology.
 All the scripts have the usuals --help and -h flags, if you want more detailed information.

+  # difference.py
+  This script substracts from one column some specific values that are in other.

+  HOW TO RUN

+     $ python difference.py --files allzones.riz zone02.riz zone03.riz

+  In this example, it is substracted from allzones.riz the expousues in the files zone02.riz and zone03.riz

-  # 1) split.py
+  # split.py

   This program divides files in sets of rows, then it generates output files for each set.
 The maximum difference between the number of